tanaymondal/Currency-Conversion/README.md

   - `Koin` : For dependency injection.
   - `Ktor` : For API calling.

+* Unit Tests are written for ViewModel class using KoinTest

 * © Tanay Mondal

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.